4.0 Cooling Installation

 1. Connect seawater pump to Seakeeper dedicated through-hull fitting.
 A strainer and seacock valve should generally be installed between the seawater inlet and the pump.

-2. Connect seawater from installer supplied pump to lower 3/4 in.
-(19 mm) hose barb on heat exchanger.
-Use the same practices as other below waterline seawater plumbing.
+2. Connect seawater from the installer-supplied pump to the lower 3/4 in.
+(19 mm) hose barb on the heat exchanger.
+Use the same practices as for other below-waterline seawater plumbing.

-3. Connect seawater discharge to overboard drain.
-Use the same practices as other below waterline seawater plumbing.
+3. Connect seawater discharge to the overboard drain.
+Use the same practices as other seawater plumbing below the waterline.

-5. In addition to initial operation at dock, new Seakeeper installations should be checked for minimum 2 GPM (7.6 LPM) flow while vessel is at speed and when backing down.
+5. In addition to initial operation at the dock, new Seakeeper installations should be checked for a minimum 2 GPM (7.6 LPM) flow while the vessel is at speed and when backing down.

 2. Flowrates in excess of 6 GPM (22.7 LPM) could affect heat exchanger life.

-6. Inspect raw water plumbing after sea trial for any signs of leakage.
+6. Inspect raw water plumbing during sea trial for any signs of leakage.

 Figure 25 – Typical Seawater Plumbing Arrangement